Great to have you with us on the fastest three hours in media, telephone number 800-282-2882.

 That means Reagan.

-No sooner do I say it on this program this morning than later, an hour later at the White House, Alston Goolsby, Austin Goolsby, the White House economist for the economic recovery board, went on Inriam Mitchell, NDC News in Washington.
+An hour later at the White House, Alston Goolsby Austin Goolsby, the White House economist for the Economic Recovery Board, went on, Enria Mitchell, NDC NEWS, Washington.

-Because it seems to me that both sides are choosing to stick to their talking points on this.
+She said, what makes you think in the end it'll be a bipartisan bill, meaning the regulatory reform bill, because it seems to me that both sides are choosing to stick to their talking points on this.

-And they know perfectly well that when the big banks are funding tens and hundreds of millions of dollars in lobbying, giving money to Republicans to get them to oppose the measures the president's calling for.
+Given what's happened in the job market, what's happened to industry, nobody wants this to happen again, and they know perfectly well that, when the big banks are funding tens and hundreds of millions of dollars in lobbying, giving money to Republicans to get them to oppose the measures the president's calling for, I think there are going to be a lot of members of uh Congress that maybe they aren't the leadership.

-They're gonna say, Well, wait a minute.
+They're going to say whoa, wait a minute.

-Uh I I don't want this to happen again, regardless of what party they're in.
+I, I don't want this to happen again, regardless of what party they're in.

-Okay, so there they are coming out.
+Okay, so there they are.

-Now that they see what Obama has in store for them, basically, with a stroke of a pen being able to take over their bank, of course they're donating to Republicans to try to stop this.
+Now that they see what Obama has in store for them basically with a stroke of a pen being able to take over their bank of course they're donating to Republicans to try to stop this.

 So they're going to try to recreate in people's mind that nothing's changed.